Services in Hämeenkangas

 There are no waste-bins in the area.
 Measures should be taken in advance to avoid taking unnecessary waste into the area.
 Biodegradable waste should be placed in a toilet and small amounts of clean paper and cardboard can be used as kindling in a campfire.
 Read more about Hiking without Littering.

-There are no Metsähallitus maintained dry toilets at campfire sites, lean-to shelters and Lapp pole tents in Hämeenkangas, except for at Viidentienlaavu lean-to shelter, Ruskalaavu lean-to shelter (toilet for the disabled), Jättikota Lapp pole tent, Kuninkaanlähde Lapp pole tent, Koivistonvati cooking shelter and Koivistonharju lean-to shelter (toilet for the disabled).
+There are no Metsähallitus maintained dry toilets at campfire sites, lean-to shelters and Lapp pole tents in Hämeenkangas, except for at Viidentienlaavu lean-to shelter, Ruskalaavu lean-to shelter (toilet for the disabled), Kuninkaanlähde Lapp pole tent, Koivistonvati cooking shelter, Niinikota Lapp pole tent (toilet for desabled) and Koivistonharju lean-to shelter (toilet for the disabled).
 Additionally there are toilets at the Jämi aviation and tourist centre, Kuninkaanlähde hotel and at the military residence at Niinisalo garrison.
 Take your own toiletpaper.

 Camping and Lean-to Shelters